 PRAYER: Our gracious God, we acknowledge your kingship over all creation, and we submit ourselves to your authority.
 It is your insistence that we not only work for your ends, but rest according to your will.
 So help us to value our stopping as much as our going, our ceasing as much as our doing.
 Help us to value ourselves and likewise to ensure the value of others by granting rest to weary souls.
 Amen.

 Reclaiming Sabbath Keeping

 Sabbath is more than a day off.
 It is a turning of the entire being toward God—a time set apart to contemplate life and work and praise the Creator for it all.
 The Christian observance of Sabbath is set apart by its lack of rules—there is no strict way to keep Sabbath in Christianity.
 It’s not a “must” of our faith.
 And yet, to ignore this fourth commandment is to miss some of God's richest blessings for his people.
-Join us for The High Calling series on Reclaiming Sabbath Keeping as we explore what the Christian Sabbath might look like and glimpse some benefits and challenges of Sabbath-keeping in today's productivity-driven culture.
+What are some of the benefits and challenges of Christian Sabbath-keeping in today's productivity-driven culture?